-Verse 4- Christ completed the work the Father gave him. ...having accomplished the work that you gave him to do.
-Some believers have asked, why didn't Christ save the entire world?
-If this had been the work the Father had committed to him, he would have accomplished it.
+v.4- Christ completed the work the Father gave him.
+Some believers have asked, Why didn't Christ save the entire world?
+If this had been the work that the Father had committed to him, he would have accomplished it.